Like what you see? Tap the "Pin" button above to save this with a pinnable image on Pinterest.

 This post was written by Melissa from the blog, babycastanonboard.com.
 Hi, I’m Melissa!
 I am a mama to my little baby boy Aiden Milo (born November 2015), and a police wife to my husband Dan.
-We live in Northern Virginia.
-I work full time as a meeting planner for two non-profits, one of which is international, so I travel several times a year.
-When we brought Aiden home we were smacked with a huge dose of reality, but we wouldn’t have it any other way.
-I now share my experiences and adventures of being a first-time mama on my blog babycastanonboard.com to hopefully help other first time moms.
-You can connect with her more on here: Instagram: @Ltlmissmeliss, Twitter: @Castanonboard, or Facebook
+I now share my adventures of being a first-time mama on my blog babycastanonboard.com.
+Connect here: Instagram: @Ltlmissmeliss, Twitter: @Castanonboard, or Facebook

 P.S.
 If you enjoyed this piece, you may also like How Many Chances Will I Have To Hold My Baby?